common-voice/common-voice/bundler/uploader/DEVELOPER.md

 - `mdc-upload dispatch` -- scan base-dir, sort by size DESC, push jobs to BullMQ queue
 - `mdc-upload worker` -- BullMQ Worker consumes and processes jobs
 - `mdc-upload status` -- show batch progress from Redis
+- **Redis-backed batch state** -- current `.state/` JSON files are local to the pod filesystem and do not survive pod crashes.
+Move state tracking to Redis so `--retry-failed` works across pod restarts.
 - Reuses existing Redis instance from bundler infrastructure